discordjs/guide/guide/command-handling/adding-features.md

 }
 ```

-If the `timestamps` Collection we got doesn't have our ID, we set it in with the current timestamp and create a `setTimeout()` to automatically delete it later, depending on that certain command's cooldown number.
+If the `timestamps` Collection doesn't have the message author's ID, set it in with the current timestamp and create a `setTimeout()` to automatically delete it later, depending on that command's cooldown number.

 Now all that's left is the else part of our statement.
-Here's what we'll be using:
+Here's what you'll be using:

 ```js
 else {